Posted: 07/05/2011 | July 5, 2011

-It was the festival of St. John, and I was surrounded by little Greek ladies in black shawls with wooden canes, people doing traditional dances, kids running around, lots of wine, and cooked wild goat being shoved in my face.
-“Eat, it’s like deer.”
+I was surrounded by little Greek ladies in black shawls with wooden canes, people doing traditional dances, kids running around, lots of wine, and cooked wild goat being shoved in my face.

-The owner of my hostel, Francesco, had invited me to this festival of all things Greek.
+Francesco, the owner of my hostel, had invited me to this festival of all things Greek.
 Francesco’s hostel is an institution on Ios.
 Everyone knows it.
 He and his wife remembered me from last year, and over the weeks, I’d become more and more integrated into the hostel family.
 It was like I worked there but didn’t have to do anything.

 One night as I was turning up at the bar, Francesco asked me if I had any plans.

 “You have any meetings now?
 What are you doing?”
 (It was 10 at night.)

 “None, I’m just going to talk to people on the patio.”